 Faculty & Staff

-Kari Bodrug (Artistic Director) is a graduate of the York University Dance Program, achieving her Specialized Honours Bachelor of Fine Arts, as well as a certified member of the CDTA.
-She danced her way through musicals (JOSEPH AND THE AMAZING TECHNICOLOUR DREAMCOAT, SOUTH PACIFIC, BRIGADOON) and feature films (BLUES BROTHERS 2000, SUPERSTAR), before shifting her focus to choreography & teaching.
+Kari Bodrug (Artistic Director) is a graduate of the York University Dance Program, achieving her Specialized Honours Bachelor of Fine Arts, as well as a certified member of the Canadian Dance Teachers’ Association.
+Kari danced her way through musicals (JOSEPH AND THE AMAZING TECHNICOLOUR DREAMCOAT, SOUTH PACIFIC, BRIGADOON) and feature films (BLUES BROTHERS 2000, SUPERSTAR), before shifting her focus to choreography & teaching.

-As a choreographer¸Kari has worked across the GTA for professional theatre companies, recording artists, and television commercials.
+As a choreographer, Kari has worked across the GTA for professional theatre companies, recording artists, and television commercials.
 Favorite choreography credits include MADE IN CANADA, THE JUDY GARLAND STORY, and HONEY BUN for the Smile Theatre Company.
 She was thrilled to be a featured choreographer and performer in both JUST JAZZ concerts.
-In 2009, Kari enjoyed working as choreographer on HIPCHECK: THE MUSICAL which had its’ successful debut (Best of Fringe and Patron’s Pick) at the Toronto Fringe Festival.
-Over the last few years, she has been the recipient of numerous choreography awards for her work in the dance competition circuit, most recently for her Fosse inspired piece “Mr. Monotony“.
+Kari also enjoyed working as choreographer on HIPCHECK: THE MUSICAL which had its’ successful debut (Best of Fringe and Patron’s Pick) at the Toronto Fringe Festival.
+Over the last several years, she has been the recipient of countless choreography awards for her work in the dance competition circuit.

-As a teacher, Kari has worked as a faculty member/guest artist at Metro Movement Dance Studios of Toronto, Inside Out Productions, and Arts York (Unionville H.S.).
+As a teacher, Kari has coached professionals and young students alike.
 In 2010, she was asked to join the Quinte Ballet School of Canada faculty (Professional Training Program) as the exclusive jazz & tap instructor.
-She has completed four National Summer Tours of the USA with the New York based Dance Olympus/America where she enjoyed teaching master classes and performing as part of the talented faculty.
-Kari joined the faculty at Sheridan College in 2007, teaching jazz & tap, in the prestigious Music Theatre Performance Program.
+She completed four National Summer Tours of the USA with the New York based Dance Olympus/America where she enjoyed teaching master classes and performing as part of the talented faculty.
+Kari joined the faculty at Sheridan College in 2007, teaching jazz & tap, in the prestigious Music Theatre Performance Degree Program.
+Kari also enjoys adjudicating for several dance competitions in both the USA and Canada.
 She loves sharing her passion for dance as the Artistic Director at BDC, a role she was born to fulfill!

 Melanie currently teaches grade two/three French Immersion at John William Boich P.S.
 She graduated with a Masters of Education degree from the Ontario Institute for Studies in Education (OISE).
 This experience allowed her the opportunity to combine her love of arts, language and education in new ways.
 She has also been nominated for a Premier’s Award for Teaching Excellence.
 As an advocate for arts education, Melanie has presented dance and movement workshops at various conferences including the Council of Drama and Dance Educators (CODE) and Charles Sturt University (Burlington campus).
 She is an active participant in Halton District School Board’a drama/dance festival “Creating a Scene” and is part of the founding committee for Halton’s International Dance Day celebrations.